rmartin127/SQLNoir_Writeups/Intermediate/Case_003 - The Miami Marina Murder.md

 | ------------ |
 | Thomas Brown |

 another way is to simply add another join statement which just joins the `person.id` and any one of the `tables.person_id`.
-I'll leave that as an exercise to the reader
+I'll leave that as an exercise to the reader.

 ![Case_Solved](../images/Case_Solved.png)

 # Closing thoughts

 This is the first of the advanced investigations, and tests your knowledge of more advanced querying like `join` where you can connect the dots between tables based on certain criteria

-Stay Savvy Detectives.
+Stay Savvy, Detectives.

+---
 ```
   .OOOOOOOOOOOOOOO @@         D i c k  T r a c y        @@ OOOOOOOOOOOOOOOO.
   OOOOOOOOOOOOOOOO @@                                    @@ OOOOOOOOOOOOOOOO